Class FAQs

 In a phone call before class, we can make a decision together about the best ways to support your child in the session, which group is right for them and will be honest if we feel like we need additional staff in the room to assist.
 If, during class, we determine that Child’s Play NY is not a good fit or we can not serve the student (based on their ability to work within the Community Agreements, as discussed above) we will be upfront and communicative and seek a fair recourse together.

-Our studio at 121 Pierrepont Street, where all of our production classes meet, is indeed wheelchair accessible!
+Our studio at 121 Pierrepont Street, where all of our production classes meet, is wheelchair accessbile.
+Bathroom access, however, is up or down a few stairs.
+Contact us if you or your child need support or guidance.

 We will never cancel a class due to a teacher’s absence.
 Our classes are staffed by two professional actors with years of classroom experience.
 Given that they are working professionals, an occasion may arise where they need to miss a class.
 In the event that one of the instructors is out, another gifted teacher from the Child’s Play NY team will sub in for them.
 In this way, kids get to work with more of our teachers, and we retain a teacher-base that is vibrantly plugged into the New York theater, film and television scene.
 We love that our teachers are real working actors and we appreciate your flexibility and understanding if a sub for one of the teachers is in the room on a given week.